Best Horizontal Carry Knives – Continuous Update

 Southern Grind Jackal Pup

-This knife has been on the market for a few years, but we somehow missed until 2021.
-The Southern Grind Jackal Pup is a well designed, practical knife with a sheath that is capable of both left and right horizontal carry on a belt.
-It can also be used as a neck knife with the addition of a bit of paracord.
+This knife has been on the market for a few years, but we somehow missed it until 2021.
+The Southern Grind Jackal Pup is a super small knife that finds a way to still feel good in the hand.

 The contoured G-10 handles are easy to grip even when the knife is wet.
-This is fortunate, because this knife is a great trout fishing buddy.
-It’s the perfect size for cleaning trout and the versatile sheath allows it to be carried in whichever way is most comfortable for the type of fishing being done.
+This is fortunate, because this knife is a great fishing buddy.
+It’s the perfect size for cleaning trout and the all the grooves, scoops, and angles on the knife ensure there’s always a bit of texture to help your grip along.

 The blade of the Jackal Pup is made of 8670M steel which is a high carbon steel that holds its edge extremely well.
 It’s important to remember to dry the knife when it gets wet and occasionally wipe it down with a food grade knife oil to ensure it doesn’t develop rust spots.
 That is always downside of high carbon steels.